sachiniasanka/chat-app/README.md

 ## Git Branches
 Checkout to
-1. Branch "assignment_1" or main to access the code that are related to assignment 1
+1. Branch "assignment_1" to access the code that are related to assignment 1
+2. Branch "assignment_2" to or branch "main" to access the code that are related to assignment 2

 ## Run Application
 1. Run the Java file: UserChannel.java